The Amazing Spider-Man (film): Plot

-After seeing success with the lab rats using lizard DNA, Connors' superior Rajit Ratha demands that Connors begin human trials.
-However, Connors refuses to rush the drug-testing procedure and put innocent people at risk.
-Ratha fires him and decides to test his serum at a Veterans Administration hospital.
+Connors' superior, Rajit Ratha, demands that Connors begin human trials with his formula to regrow limbs using lizard DNA.
+Connors refuses to rush into testing, as it could put innocent people at risk.
+Ratha fires Connors and decides to test the serum at a Veterans Administration hospital.
 Desperate, Connors tries the formula on himself, passes out, and awakens to find that his missing arm has regenerated.
-Connors turns into a humanoid reptilian monster while trying to intercept Ratha and attacks people on the Williamsburg Bridge.
-Peter saves the people from Connors' attack.
+While trying to intercept Ratha on the Williamsburg Bridge, Connors turns into a humanoid reptilian monster and begins a violent rampage; Peter arrives and saves people from Connors' attacks.
 Unable to piece together a narrative for the incident, the police issue a city-wide manhunt for both the Lizard and Spider-Man.

-Peter tracks Connors to the sewers before he is attacked by Connors, but escapes.
-The Lizard discovers Spider-Man's true identity via a camera with Peter's name on it, and he attacks Peter at his school.
-Pursuing Connors, Peter discovers Connors's lab in the sewers and his plans to release a biochemical agent from Oscorp tower to turn everyone in the city into reptilian hybrids like himself to eradicate humanity's weaknesses.

-The police corner Spider-Man.
-George discovers that Spider-Man is Peter, and releases him to stop Connors.
-Gwen creates an aerosolized antidote, and while George occupies Connors in battle, Peter disperses it into the city, curing Connors and his victims.
-Dying from wounds inflicted by Connors, George asks Peter to stay away from Gwen to keep her safe.
-Peter does so but realizes they are both unhappy, hinting to her that he may not keep his promise.
+Connors discovers that Peter is Spider-Man and attacks him at school.
+Peter pursues Connors into the underground sewer system, where he finds a makeshift lab.
+He realizes that Connors is planning to release a biochemical agent from Oscorp Tower, which will turn everyone in the city into reptilian hybrids like himself.
+As Peter tries to stop Connors, the police corner him, and Captain Stacy discovers his double identity.
+Stacy lets Peter go after Connors, while Gwen creates an antidote for Connors' chemical agent.
+While Stacy occupies Connors in battle, Peter disperses the antidote into the city, curing Connors and his victims.
+Dying from wounds inflicted by Connors, Stacy asks Peter to stay away from Gwen to keep her safe.
+Peter tries to honor this request, but realizes both he and Gwen are unhappy, and he hints to her that he may not keep his promise.

-A man in the shadows confirms from an incarcerated Connors that Peter does not know the truth about his father.
-(Note: Ifans said of the scene, "Connors is sent to an asylum, a high-security asylum... [a]nd he's visited by, shall we say, a representative from Oscorp.
-How does he get into that cell and how does he leave that cell without the guards knowing?
-We have yet to find out."
-The then-unnamed character, played by Michael Massee, is credited as "Man in the shadows".
-In The Amazing Spider-Man 2, he is identified as Gustav Fiers, an Oscorp employee who is forming the Sinister Six, a group of supervillains.)